kapelner/QC_Math_241_Fall_2014_15/README.md

 The syllabus can be found [here](https://raw.githubusercontent.com/kapelner/QC_Math_241_Fall_2014_15/master/syllabus/syllabus.pdf).
 Announcements and links to homework assignments and required readings will be posted below.

+You can check your grades in realtime [here](http://kapelner.com/kapelner/grades).
+You type in your QC ID # and a password.
+To receive a password, you have to email me (I cannot post them due to privacy concerns).
+Do not share your password with anyone.

 ## Lecture Schedule Changes

 Tues, Sept 23 9:15AM - noon in Kiely 270.
 No class Thurs, Oct 9 and Thurs, Oct 16.